wgbrown/PBILearningResources/Data Modeling/Modeling.md

 Introduction to Data Modeling (free class): [Class](https://www.sqlbi.com/p/introduction-to-data-modeling-for-power-bi-video-course/)

-Connect types - Power BI supports different methods of connecting to data sources.
+Connection types - Power BI supports different methods of connecting to data sources.
 Import:  Data is imported to the in-memory engine Direct Query:  Data is queried off the data source with each interaction
 Live:  A connection to a specific database that stores the data and the sematic model.